instantOS/instantos.github.io/docs/insdot.md

 dotfile directory.
 For example, `.config/foo/config.toml` in the repo targets `~/.config/foo/config.toml`.

+If your repository keeps dotfiles under another directory, such as `config/.config/nvim/init.lua`, the automatic external mode will not pick that up as `~/.config/nvim/init.lua`.
+Add an `instantdots.toml` file and configure `dots_dirs = ["config"]` instead.

 There are a few limitations:

 - Repository metadata is stored in `~/.config/instant/dots.toml`, not in the repository itself.
-- External repositories do not use custom `dots_dirs`.
+- External repositories do not use custom `dots_dirs`; use `instantdots.toml` when you need a custom dotfile root directory.
 - Root-owned `_root` layouts are not supported for external repositories.

 This is a compatibility layer for existing dotfile repositories, not a full